Chart Color Schemes

 Deception Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of November 2025, the estimated population of Deception Bay is around 19,606.
-This reflects an increase of 33 people since the 2021 Census, which reported a population of 19,573.
-The change is inferred from the resident population of 19,321, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 286 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,008 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for Deception Bay was primarily driven by interstate migration that contributed approximately 49.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the Deception Bay statistical area (Lv2) is around 20,369.
+This reflects an increase of 796 people since the 2021 Census, which reported a population of 19,573.
+The change is inferred from the resident population of 20,296 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 286 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,047 persons per square kilometer.
+Population growth for the area was primarily driven by interstate migration contributing approximately 49.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward with demographic trends, an above median population growth of national areas is projected, with Deception Bay expected to grow by 4,136 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 27.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Moving forward with demographic trends, an above median population growth of national areas is projected for the Deception Bay (SA2), expected to grow by 4,098 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.1% in total over the 17 years.

 Frequently Asked Questions - Population